hushtache/hushtache/README.md

 * [Windows 64](https://builds.hushtache.com/20161124/windows64.zip)
 * [Windows 32](https://builds.hushtache.com/20161124/windows32.zip)

-THe zip will contain the executable that can be used directly or can be added to your global path using:
+The zip will contain the executable that can be used directly or can be added to your global path using:

 ```
 mv hushtache /usr/bin/hushtache